Some history

 When introducing distros at the beginning I said that it bundled a package manager with the kernel.

 Packages are what most of the Linux ecosystem agreed to be the main way of using programs.
-They usually contain the actual code of the program, configuration files, documentation and dependencies*.
+They usually contain the actual program and a configuration files detailling the verison and the dependencies*.

 To install packages you will generally use a package manager, which is a piece of software that will handle installation, update, dependencies and removal of packages.
 Debian for instance uses the "advanced package tool (apt)".

-For the package manager to know from where to install these packages you need to give it the url to some server (repository*) that contains the packages that you are looking for.
-So when, in debian, you run in the terminal
+For the package manager to know from where to install these packages it needs the adress of a server meant for that purpose (repository*).
+So when, in debian, you run in the terminal*

-it will look through the list of url it has and check if any of them has "MyPackage", and if you run
+it will look through the list of packages given by the repository and check if it contains "MyPackage", and if you run

 apt update